 When creating content consider shareability.
 Is what you’re publishing interesting and helpful enough for your readers to want to share?
 Is it something other websites and content creators will want to pick link to?

 Promoting your business locally is achievable if you know the factors search engines consider to push your business to the top of local search results.

 The suggestions above are only foundational steps that any local business should be leveraging.
-The question is, have you implemented the suggestions above yet?
-If not, this is the right time to start.
+The question is how many of these suggestions have you implemented yet?
+If you haven't, this is the right time to start.

 If you’ve already implemented the strategies above but want to double down on your local marketing efforts, you need to start thinking about GMB, SEO, and paid advertising.